Home

 The importance of taking your children with you

-If you are planning on leaving the family home, take your children with you.
+Take your children with you if you are planning on leaving the family home.
 You may be afraid to do this because your husband has previously threatened that he will never let you take the children.

 From a practical standpoint, consider how it would appear to a judge if you left your children in a potentially dangerous situation.
 Also consider the power that you would be handing over to an already controlling husband.